MAPEI Stadium – Citta del Tricolore

 How to get to MAPEI Stadium

-There is a frequent train service from Milan and Bologna to Reggio Emilia.
-You can either walk from there to the stadium, which takes about half an hour, or take bus 5.
-Take the bus in the direction of Mancasale Fiera and get off at stop Via Duo.
-Bus 5 runs through Reggio Emilia’s historic centre as well.
+There is a frequent direct train service from Milan (1.5 hours) and Bologna (40 minutes) to Reggio Emilia.
+You can either walk from there to the stadium, which takes about half an hour, or take bus 5 or H. Take bus 5 in the direction of Mancasale Fiera and get off at stop Via Duo or take bus H to Parcheggio Stadio and get off at the last stop.
+Bus 5 is a few minutes quicker (10-minute journey), but bus H runs more frequent.
+Both buses run through Reggio Emilia’s historic centre as well.

 If arriving by car from the A1, leave at exit Reggio Emilia.
 Pass the toll booth and turn onto the subsequent roundabout.
 Take the second exit following the little football symbol and sign Stadio.
 Keep following similar signs to get to the stadium.